-When The Texas Chainsaw Massacre hit theaters in 1974, fans were utterly blown away at the shocking displays of violence and gore.
-Since its debut, the chainsaw wielding lunatic known as "Leatherface" has become something of a pop culture icon.
-What better way to celebrate Halloween then with a Leatherface cosutme.
-Here's how to patch it together:
+When The Texas Chainsaw Massacre hit theaters in '74, fans were utterly blown away at the shocking displays of violence and gore.
+Since its debut, the chainsaw wielding lunatic known as "Leatherface" has become a pop culture icon.
+Here's how to put the costume together:

 To start, you will need a tattered pair of denim blue dungarees.
 Be sure to leave one strap undone, with various holes throughout the outfit.
 Using some fake blood, drizzle some along the front of the dungarees, letting people know that you've killed before and will not hesitate to do so in the future.

 Next, you will need knee high socks and black or brown boots.
 In other adaptations, Leatherface can be seen wearing a dirty button down shirt and an apron, so feel free to mess around with a few of his looks.
 Remember, Leatherface is neither intelligent nor civil, so it is important to "act" the part as well, being sure to walk and move in a rather stoic matter.

 Finally, you will need a weapon, most notably a fake chainsaw or a fake sledgehammer, which can certainly be purchased at any prop store.
 You can also use real items if you happen to have them in your garage, but just be sure to remove the blade from the chainsaw and to be careful at all times.

 In addition, you might want to splatter some fake blood over the weapon to show the party guest who's really the boss.
 So, there you have it, try a Leatherface Halloween costume this year and be the terror of the party.